ultimatecoder/ultimatecoder.github.io/_posts/draft.md

 The last few months were tiring.
 I hardly got any time for writing.
 I was busy preparing content for a workshop and talk.
 Hopefully I will get into my flow soon.
-In this post I will try to answer most important question of our life, “Employment!”.
-At conferences, IRC channels or even at the corner of a road, I had requested people to suggest good employment opportunities for me.
-I am not that extremely lucky fellow who has always landed on safe islands.
-My poor experiences might help you to safe-guard yourself.
+In this post I will try to answer one of the most important question of our life, “Employment!”.
+At conferences, IRC channels or even by the roadside, I had requested people to suggest good employment opportunities for me.
+I have not always been very lucky in finding greener pastures.
+I am writing this blog post so that you learn from my poor experience.
 I am happy that at least I was able to knock the door of good companies.
-I am sharing a list of portals and companies that I am following or followed in last few years.
+I am sharing a list of portals and companies that I am following or have followed in last few years.
 As a bonus point, I will highlight some uncommon ways which helped me to invite new opportunities.
+You should read this post if you are looking for **Python + web
-You should read this post if you are looking for **Python + web + (remote OR India)** related employment.
++ (remote OR India)** related employment.

 *Disclaimer: I have not taken any money or any other type of bribes to advertise companies here.*